ivanzanon/vitrine-tribal/README.md

 # vitrine-tribal
-A course platform for Tribal Fusion Dance
+A platform for hosting Tribal Fusion Dance classes.